 If the payload is working, it's a hardware bug.

 I don't know if 16 GB DIMMs have been tested by the vendor.
 I guess not.

-#2 Updated by Arthur Heymans over 1 year ago
+#2 Updated by Arthur Heymans almost 2 years ago

 This also happens on older controllers (intel 4 series) when unsupported RAM is used.
 Raminit succeeds because during raminit all ranks are mapped as 128M? ranks which does not present the issue of not addressable ram (which I think causes the crashes).
 On Intel 4 series faking lower sized dimms worked to some extend: it boots Linux and is usually workable (but locks up in memtest86+ after ~12min).